AcheronEiden/vga_arcade/README.md

 |11: White|	1|	1|	1|
 See color combinations at [smaffer github page](https://github.com/smaffer/vgax).

+The VGA-library can also produce a simple square wave tone output to a buzzer, that must be connected on pin A0 (PC0).

 The VGA-signal is produced using two interrupts.

-TIMER1_OVF_vect: VSYNC interrupt, 60Hz
+TIMER1_OVF_vect: VSYNC interrupt, 60Hz, output on pin D9 (PB1).

-TIMER2_OVF_vect: HSYNC interrupt, 15kHz
+TIMER2_OVF_vect: HSYNC interrupt, 15kHz, output on pin D3 (PD3).

 The project milestones: